ajh1143/ajh1143.github.io/_posts/2018-03-27-TipAnalysis.md

 <img src="/Images/Tips/S_Tips.png" class="block"/><br>

 #### Observations: Men Vs Women

-Minimum: The same minimum tips left by men and women were the same, a single US Dollar.
+Min: The same minimum tips left by men and women were the same, a single US Dollar.

 Mean:    Women: $2.75 vs Men: $3.00

 Max:     Women: Just shy of $7.00 vs Men: $10.00

 In this sample, it looks like men tip marginally more on average, and at least a single man left a larger tip, though we don't yet know the price of his total bill.